ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> displacement = solution.displacement()

-Being a DOF solution, its location argument **must be nodal** (inferred above).

-The displacement ``Result`` corresponds to a vector field.
-To obtain the scalar components of this field, e.g., y-components, access the following subresult:
+The displacement ``Result``objectcorresponds to a vector field.
+To obtain the scalar components (y-components) of this field, access the subresult with:

 .. code:: python